Why it All Started

 Me Start a Business?

-Starting a business was the furthest thing from my mind.
+Starting a business to make low-vision products was the furthest thing from my mind.
 I retired five years ago and had a busy, fulfilling life.
 While I had launched and managed numerous medium and large projects in my life, I had only a smattering of true business experiences.